kaz-utashiro/greple/docs/index.md

     Use different colors for each **--inside**/**outside** regions.

     Disabled by default, but automatically enabled when only single search pattern is specified.
-Because there is no way to explicitly disable this action, use **--nocolorful** option to use single color.
+Use **--no-regioncolor** to cancel automatic action.

 - **--\[no\]uniqcolor**, **--\[no\]uc**